4paradigm/OpenMLDB/docs/en/built_in_function_develop_guide.md

 ### 1. Develop Built-In C++ Function

-Generally, develepers should implement a C++ function for each SQL function.
-Thus, uses will invoke the C++ function when they call the coresponding function from SQL.
+Generally, developers should implement a C++ function for each SQL function.
+Thus, uses will invoke the C++ function when they call the corresponding function from SQL.

 Developers need to **take care of the following** rules when developing a function: